Xueyuan-ren/modifiedTPCC/README.md

 ## Description

 We implement the modified TPC-C benchmark based on the [Benchbase](https://github.com/cmu-db/benchbase) framework to replace TPC-C with the modified version.
-We also change related source files to make the modified TPC-C benchmark work correctly.
+We also change related source files to make the modified TPC-C benchmark work.

 ---